Local government meetings

 The Local Government Act and Community Charter provide local governments with the authorities needed to hold and conduct various types of meetings.
 In specific circumstances a local government has the authority to hold a closed meeting.
+Local governments may also choose to hold a meeting electronically, if permitted by the local government’s procedure bylaw.
 Meetings may be held inside or outside the boundaries of the local government.

 Most municipal council and regional district board meetings and meetings of their committees, commissions and similar bodies are open to the public.